Message from the three hosts

 With regards to sport, Kawasaki acts as a host town for many successful teams, such as Kawasaki Frontale who play in Japan Professional Football League.

-In 2020, Kawasaki will be celebrating its 30-year friendship city anniversary with Sheffield, Great Britain.
+In 2020, Kawasaki has celebrated its 30-year friendship city anniversary with Sheffield, Great Britain.
 Through Kawasaki hosting The pre-Games preparations camp for Team GB and ParalympicsGB in the lead-up to the Tokyo 2020 Olympic and Paralympic Games, we hope the exchange between both cities will continue to strengthen through the next generations.

 Keio University was originally founded as a school for Dutch studies by Yukichi Fukuzawa in Edo period Tokyo in 1858.
 The various countries in Europe and the United States which he toured, and Great Britain in particular, gave Fukuzawa an acute sense of the importance of modern education and prompted the school’s transition from a school for Dutch studies to one for English studies in 1868.
 With this transition the school was renamed Keio Gijuku.
 Today Keio, which embraces around 33,500 students, 10 undergraduate faculties, and 14 graduate schools, remains locked in day-to-day battle with challenges in the fields of education, research, and medicine in its capacity as one of Japan’s foremost comprehensive universities.